Antikythera wreck: Discovery

 Around Easter 1900, Captain Dimitrios Kondos and his crew of sponge divers from Symi sailed through the Aegean en route to fishing grounds off North Africa.
 They stopped at the Greek island of Antikythera to wait for favorable winds.
 During the layover, they began diving off the island's coast wearing the standard diving dress of the time – canvas suits and copper helmets.

 Diver Elias Stadiatis descended to 45 m depth, then quickly signaled to be pulled to the surface.
 He described a heap of rotting corpses and horses strewn among the rocks on the seafloor.
-Thinking the diver was drunk from the nitrogen in his breathing mix at that depth, Kondos donned diving gear and descended to the site.
+Thinking the diver was drunk from the nitrogen in his breathing air at that depth, Kondos donned diving gear and descended to the site.
 He soon returned to the surface with the arm of a bronze statue.
 Shortly thereafter, the men departed as planned to fish for sponges, but at the end of the season they returned to Antikythera and retrieved several artifacts from the wreck.
-Kondos reported the finds to authorities in Athens, and quickly Hellenic Navy vessels were sent to support the salvage effort from November 1900 through 1901.
+Kondos reported the finds to authorities in Athens, and Hellenic Navy vessels were quickly sent to support the salvage effort from November 1900 through 1901.